smartrent/alarmist/README.md

 ## Managed alarms

-One of the major features of `Alarmist` is the ability to compose alarms via boolean logic.
-This simplifies alarm handling code since it's often the case that you don't want to trigger a remediation immediately or a remediation may only be useful if some combination of alarms are set.
-Another advantage of creating these "managed" alarms is code simplification where the Alarmist DSL can make one-liners out of many real world alarm scenarios.
+One of the major features of `Alarmist` is the ability to compose alarms via boolean logic and add callback functions to fix (remediate) issues causing the alarms.
+This can simplify alarm handling code by removing boilerplate, removing hard-to-test conditional logic, and simplifying the triggering conditions to where visual inspection is possible.

 As before, networking issues make good examples.
 Home and business networks have some normal hiccups that don't require remediation.
 Sometimes just waiting